Chart Color Schemes

 Health performance in Edens Landing is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-This figure is lower than the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 10.2% and 9.1% of residents respectively.
-Conversely, 65.8% of residents claim to have no medical ailments, compared to 0% across Greater Brisbane.
-As of 2021, approximately 12.9% of Edens Landing's population is aged 65 and over, totaling around 729 people.
-Health outcomes among seniors require more attention than those in the broader population.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 10.2 and 9.1% of residents respectively.
+A majority of residents, 65.8%, declare themselves completely clear of medical ailments compared to 0% across Greater Brisbane.
+As of a recent report (dated 17th March 2022), the area has 13.0% of residents aged 65 and over (743 people).
+Health outcomes among seniors in Edens Landing present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health